List of tallest buildings in Toronto: Developments outside of downtown

 Toronto's skyline has become progressively multinodal in the 21st century, with skyscrapers and high-rises increasingly appearing across the Greater Toronto Area.
 Outside of the city of Toronto, other cities in the Greater Toronto Area, especially Mississauga and Vaughan, but also including Brampton, Markham, Oshawa, and Pickering have been undergoing significant high-rise development.
-Within Toronto itself, there are three high-rise clusters besides downtown that contain a skyscraper taller than 150 m (492 ft).
+Within Toronto itself, there are three high-rise clusters besides downtown that contain a skyscraper taller than 150 m.
 The Humber Bay area in the former city of Etobicoke, is located far west of downtown.
 Since the 1980s, residential towers have been erected along the eponymous bay, beginning with The Palace Pier.
-In the 2010s, skyscrapers began to breach 150 m (492 ft).
+In the 2010s, skyscrapers began to breach 150 m.
 The tallest building in the cluster is the Eau du Soleil Sky Tower.
 At a height of 228 m (749 ft), it is also the tallest skyscraper in the city outside of downtown.
 The Sky Tower features a curved roof and a diagonal line that runs along the height of the building, as does its shorter sibling, the Water Tower.